Serve-and-volley: The serve-and-volley era (roughly 1940s — 2000)

-Other male tennis players known for their serve-and-volley technique include Pancho Segura, Frank Sedgman, Ken Rosewall, Lew Hoad, Rod Laver, Roy Emerson, John McEnroe, Stefan Edberg, Pat Cash, Boris Becker, Patrick Rafter, Pete Sampras and Tim Henman.
+Other male tennis players known for their serve-and-volley technique include Frank Sedgman, Ken Rosewall, Lew Hoad, Rod Laver, Roy Emerson, John Newcombe, John McEnroe, Stefan Edberg, Pat Cash, Boris Becker, Patrick Rafter, Pete Sampras and Tim Henman.
 Sampras, despite being known for his great serve and volley game, did not always come to the net behind the serve on slower courts, particularly on the second serve.
 This was especially the case when he was younger.
-Edberg is considered by many experts as the leading proponent of the serve-and-volley game in the modern era.

 The serve-and-volley strategy has traditionally been less common amongst female players.
 An early pioneer in women's volleying was Elizabeth Ryan, who was at the top of the women's game in the mid-to-late 1920s.
 But it was later on that serve and volley caught on in women's game.
 The style propelled Margaret Court to become the all-time leader in Grand Slam titles (24 in singles, 62 total).
 Martina Navratilova and Jana Novotná later became players well known for their serve-and-volley style.
 More recently, players such as Martina Hingis, Justine Henin, and Amélie Mauresmo were willing to come to the net, with Henin and Mauresmo playing a very heavy serve and volley style and volleying in general match during the 2006 Wimbledon Finals.
 Later in her career Henin was also known for serving and volleying on set and match points, such as on Championship point at the 2007 US Open Final against Svetlana Kuznetsova.

 Serve-and-volley in the twenty-first century

-Although the strategy has become less common in both the men's and women's game, a few players still prefer to approach the net on their serves in the twenty-first century.
-Examples of active male players who employ serve-and-volley as the chief style of play include: Feliciano López, Nicolas Mahut, Rajeev Ram, Ivo Karlović, Dustin Brown, Pierre-Hugues Herbert, Maxime Cressy, Łukasz Kubot, and Mischa Zverev.
+Although the strategy has become less common in both the men's and women's game, a few players still preferred to approach the net on their serves in the twenty-first century, for example Nicolas Mahut, Rajeev Ram, Dustin Brown, Pierre-Hugues Herbert, and Maxime Cressy.
+Roger Federer serve-volleyed at times during his career, particularly on grass.

 On the women's side, serve-and-volley has become almost extinct at the very top level.
-Taylor Townsend and Hsieh Su-wei are the only active notable (WTA elite) players that prefers to play with this style.
+Taylor Townsend, Karolína Muchová and Hsieh Su-wei are the only active notable (WTA elite) players that prefers to play with this style.

 Other players, despite not being pure serve-and-volleyers, do employ serve-and-volley as a surprise tactic.
-Examples include John Isner, Rafael Nadal, and Daniil Medvedev.
+Examples include Carlos Alcaraz, Rafael Nadal, and Daniil Medvedev.

 The removal of grass surfaces from major tournaments and the change in 2001 of Wimbledon's grass to encourage higher bounces have reduced the efficacy of this playing style.